A Quick / Short Example of Using TFLite with Golang and a GAN Model

 7. Copy data out of the output tensors

-Knowing the steps ahead of time makes all of this pretty ease to follow.
-The golang code is pretty standard and boring - which is the way I like it.
-There are few specific things for cgo that setup all the CFLAGS and LDFLAGS with platform modifiers at the top and there is a break down of copying to and from tensors.
-There is a platform ARM vs amd64 differences of unsigned long vs usigned int so when building you need to specify which types.go you want to use.
+Knowing the steps ahead of time makes all of this pretty easy to follow.
+The Golang code is pretty standard and boring - which is the way I like it.
+There are a few specific things for cgo that set up the CFLAGS and LDFLAGS with platform modifiers at the top, and there is a breakdown of copying to and from tensors.
+There are platform-level ARM vs amd64 differences with unsigned long vs unsigned int, so when building you need to specify which types.go you want to use.

 Build

-To keep things simple, no external go packagegs are used and I am using go mods.
-Sorry no fancy build scripts.
-Just go build example.go types.go should do it for Linux/MacOSX (for you ARM M1 Macs you are on your own for now.)
-If you are compiling on Raspberry PI then go build exanple.go types_arm.go is all you need.
+To keep things simple, no external Go packages are used and I'm using Go modules.
+Sorry, no fancy build scripts.
+Just go build example.go types.go should do it for Linux/macOS (for you ARM M1 Macs, you're on your own for now).
+If you're compiling on Raspberry Pi then go build example.go types_arm.go is all you need.

 Run

-To serve a new GAN Face LD_LIBRARY_PATH=platform ./example -m models/model.tflite This is setup an http listener on 8080 that will deliver a 128x128 image.
+To serve a new GAN face: LD_LIBRARY_PATH=platform ./example -m models/model.tflite.
+This sets up an HTTP listener on port 8080 that will deliver a 128x128 image.
 Hit reload and see variations.

 Done